-The settlor - The person giving away their life policy is called the settlor.
-Once the settlor has put their life policy into trust they no longer personally own it and have limited rights to say how it's dealt with.
-However, the settlor is still usually responsible for paying the policy premiums, and is one of the trustees.
-It is possible to have joint settlors, for example on a joint life policy.
-The settlor chooses the trustees and the beneficiaries, and can give the trustees guidance on how he/she would like the trust fund to be used via a letter of wishes.
+The settlors - The people giving away their life policy are called the settlors.
+Once the settlors have put their life policy into trust they no longer personally own it and have limited rights to say how it's dealt with.
+However, the settlors are still usually responsible for paying the policy premiums, and are two of the trustees.
+The settlors choose the trustees and the beneficiaries, and can give the trustees guidance on how they would like the trust fund to be used via a letter of wishes.